ebonnal/streamable/README.md

 printed_integers: Stream[int] = integers.do(print)
 ```

-It also has an optional `concurrency` parameter.
+It also has an optional `concurrency` parameter if you need to run the function concurrently using multiple threads.

 ## `.filter`
 Defines the filtering of parent elements based on a predicate function.